davesadev/pandos/README.md

 is a novel resource for structural bioinformatics researchers’ that compiles non-uniform protein domain information from many sources into a new, standardized format.

 The app is still in it's [alpha release](http://titin.abrol.csun.edu/pandos/), as more data needs to be processed and entered into the database.
-However, the app is fully functional from a technology standpoint.
+However, the app is functional from a technology standpoint.

 ## What is the problem?